-Mr. Shaoyong (Simon) Cheng has served as our President since October 2017 and our Director since December 2017.
+Mr. Shaoyong (Simon) Cheng has served as our Vice Chairman since May, 2021 and our Director since December 2017.
 Mr. Cheng joined us in 2015.
-Prior to serving as our President, Mr. Cheng served as our Chief Risk Officer from 2015 to 2017.
+Prior to serving as our Vice Chairman, Mr. Cheng served as our President from 2017 to 2021 and Chief Risk Officer from 2015 to 2017.
 Prior to that, Mr. Cheng served as deputy General Manager in charge of retail lending management at Bank of Communications, senior credit risk manager at HSBC North America and HSBC Asia Pacific.
 Mr. Cheng also served as head of CEO office and head of business banking at Hang Seng Bank China Limited, and manager at Capital One.
 Mr. Cheng received a bachelor's degree and a master's degree in engineering and a bachelor's degree in economics from Tsinghua University, a master's degree in industrial engineering and an MBA degree from University of Southern California.